RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Network Analysis and Security/Analyze network layer communication/readme.md

 * Understand how different network protocols interact in real-world scenarios

 Overall, this project strengthened incident analysis skills, reinforced the importance of proactive monitoring and configuration management, and contributed to improving the organization’s network reliability and resilience.

+You will find **Cybersecurity incident report network traffic analysis** file in my Cybersecurity Portfolio in the Network Analysis and Security folder **Analyze network layer communication**.